 The report card provides critical and up- to- date information on the physical activity and health of Scottish children and adolescents, and can be used in a number of ways:

-Government: use it for development of policy, and to inform investment decisions.
+- Government can use it for development of policy, and to inform investment decisions.

-Researchers/academics: share with students, and use it to inform grant applications.
+- Researchers/academics can share with students, and use it to inform grant applications.